carj/pyPreservica/docs/index.rst

     .. py:attribute:: metadata

-    A map of metadata descriptive metadata attached to the entity.
+    A map of descriptive metadata attached to the entity.

-    The key is the metadata identifier and the value is the schema
+    The key of the map is the metadata identifier used to retrive the metadata document and the value is the schema URI

     .. py:attribute:: entity_type